felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Frigate

 Nothing outside of the usual.
-You can check [Frigate docs](https://docs.frigate.video/).
+You can check [Frigate docs](https://docs.frigate.video).

-The relevant section of my `frigate.yaml` can be [here](./frigate/frigate.yaml).
+The relevant section of my `frigate.yaml` can be found [here](./frigate/frigate.yaml).

 Make sure the [Frigate Home Assistant integration](https://docs.frigate.video/integrations/home-assistant) is also configured.

+> **Note**
+> This setup uses Frigate, but it is not strictly necessary.
+You can also use go2rtc in the Frigate Card without Frigate itself.
+You will need to use its [proxy functionality](https://card.camera/#/configuration/cameras/README?id=proxy) to make it work outside your local network.

 ### Configuring go2rtc